EthanGreatorex/WhereIsWally/README.md

 - React & [Get started with Bootstrap · Bootstrap v5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/)  for the front-end
 - MongoDB for the database

-## Getting the Pixel Position of Waldo
+## Getting the Pixel Position of Wally

 <aside>
 💡

-Using [Find Image Coordinates - Get Pixel Position and Color Online](https://imageonline.io/find-coordinates-of-image/) we can find the coordinates for waldos position in the image
+Using [Find Image Coordinates - Get Pixel Position and Color Online](https://imageonline.io/find-coordinates-of-image/) we can find the coordinates for Wally's position in the image

 </aside>